 Jamaica is known for its high crime rates, so be careful when carrying cash, purses or wallets, and leave any unnecessary valuables stowed in your in-cabin safe.

 Just about two miles (3km) west from the center of Ocho Rios is the popular beach and waterfall attraction of Dunn's River.
-The waterfall cascades down 600ft (183m) forming cool pools among slippery rocks, and a favourite tourist pursuit is to climb to the top of the falls with a guide, enjoying being splashed by cold, clear mountain water en route.
+The waterfall cascades down 600ft (183m) forming cool pools among slippery rocks, and a favorite tourist pursuit is to climb to the top of the falls with a guide, enjoying being splashed by cold, clear mountain water en route.
 Closed toe water shoes with good grip are recommended when climbing the falls.
 There is a restaurant on the beach below.
 A taxi to Dunn's River is about $10.

 Close to Dunn's River is Mystic Mountain Rainforest Adventure park.